4-Ingredient DIY Homemade Makeup Remover

 **Note: The products shown above are Lancôme BI-FACIL Double-Action Eye Makeup Remover, Neutrogena Oil-free Eye Makeup Remover, Simple Cleansing Facial Wipes, Clinique Take The Day Off Makeup Remover and Burt’s Bees Sensitive Facial Cleansing Towelettes.

 As you can see, even if these ingredients weren’t toxic (which they are!), the sheer number of chemicals (harmful or not) found in each product is pretty alarming.
 25 chemicals just to take off your makeup?!
 Why?!
-My recipe is just 4 simple ingredients–you likely even have them in your pantry already (if you don’t, I’ve included links to my favorite products you can buy on Amazon in the recipe below)–and it’s just as effective as any store bought brand.
+My recipe is just 4 simple ingredients–you likely even have them in your pantry already (if you don’t, I’ve included links to my favorite products you can buy at Plant Therapy–get 10% off with the coupon code ROOT10 on orders over $50!–in the recipe below)–and it’s just as effective as any store bought brand.

 One of the most deceiving aspects of these makeup removers is that the ones that are marketed as natural, simple and gentle contain the most chemicals/ingredients (nothing simple about that!) and/or have some of the highest levels of toxic ingredients in them, making them anything but gentle.